CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/cortex-innovation/backup-cortex-application.md

 1. A credentials prompt will appear.
 Enter credentials of a domain user that is a member of the local Administrators group on the server and press OK.
 1. Wait for the script to finish running.
 This should take 1 minute.
 1. Check that there have been no errors in the script; these would appear in red in the console.

-## Preserve installation files

-Ensure that the installation files are backed up or kept on the server, especially the scripts and config files that have been modified.
-This will make it easier to perform further actions in future, such as setting backup schedules.